-Your WordPress site can quickly get cluttered with unused themes or even outdated themes.
-When you’re searching for the right WordPress theme you typically install a few to try them out.
-If you’re not using a theme it’s best to delete it from your WordPress site and only takes a few seconds.
+Your WordPress site can quickly get cluttered with unused or even outdated themes.
+When you’re searching for the right WordPress theme, you typically install a few to try them out.
+If you’re not using a theme, it’s best to delete it from your WordPress site, which only takes a few seconds.

 Here’s our quick guide on how to delete WordPress themes.

 Here’s a video tutorial breaking down the process to delete WordPress themes.